 The University of Vermont welcomes applications from all interested students regardless of race, religion, handicap, nationality, or sex.
 Prospective freshman and transfer students interested in applying for admission in either January or September can receive applications by writing to: Admissions Office, University of Vermont, 194 South Prospect Street, Burlington, Vermont 05401-3596.
-Upon filing an application, all candidates are required to pay a non-refundable \$25 application fee which is used to meet the cost of processing the application.
+Upon filing an application, all candidates are required to pay a non-refundable \$30 application fee which is used to meet the cost of processing the application.

 Applications and supporting materials for freshman admission in September should be on file and complete by February 1 (November 1 for Early Notification and Early Decision, see below).
-For transfer students, applications should be on file and complete by April 1, except for those applying to Physical Therapy or the four-year Professional Nursing program.
-These students have a February 1 completion date.
+For transfer students, applications should be on file and complete by April 1, except for those applying to Physical Therapy who have a February 1 deadline.